- Kids playing

 The Watts Counseling and Learning Center is a nonprofit Community Benefit program of Kaiser Permanente Southern California.
 Since 1967, the Center has provided counseling, outreach, and educational services to the residents of the Watts community.
 Kaiser Permanente Health Plan membership is not required to receive these services.

-- Internships - Graduate social work interns from the University of California, Los Angeles, University of Southern California, California State University at Long Beach and Los Angeles, and Smith College, North Hampton, Massachusetts; and psychology interns from Kaiser Permanente Los Angeles Medical Center receive professional fieldwork education supervised by licensed clinical staff.
+Internships—Graduate social work interns receive professional fieldwork education supervised by licensed clinical staff.
+Partnering schools include the University of California, Los Angeles, University of Southern California, California State University at Long Beach and Los Angeles, and Smith College in Massachusetts.

-- Educational Therapy - Students with learning difficulties receive educational assessments and individual/small group educational therapy sessions.
-Special educational advocacy in collaboration with parents is also available.
+Educational Therapy—Students with learning difficulties receive educational assessments and individual/small group educational therapy sessions.
+Special educational advocacy and parent training is also available.

-- Homework Help Club - Elementary grade students receive after school homework assistance.
+Homework Help—Elementary grade students receive after school homework assistance.

-- Math Tutoring - Elementary through high school students receive math assistance.
+Math Tutoring—Elementary through high school students receive individualized math assistance.

-- Youth Work Preparation Certificate Program - High school students take part in an annual eight-week program focusing on work skills and health care careers.
+Youth Work Preparation Certificate Program—High school students take part in an annual seven-week program focusing on work skills and health care careers.
 High school students ages 16 and older participate in a summer youth employment program.